Muhindo-Galien/Celo-Tutorial/README.md

 - Basic understanding of Solidity and smart contracts.
 - Node.js and npm (Node Package Manager) installed on your machine.
 - Familiarity with the command line interface (CLI).

+## What You Will Learn After This Tutorial

+- how to write a smart contract that can be used to create NFTs
+- write tests for our smart contract
+- deployed it to the alfajores testnet

 ## Step 1: Set up the development environment